February 3, 2010 – 1:26 pm

 One of the best tax credits available today is the Earned Income Credit but many individuals don’t claim it even when they qualify.
 These individuals may not have qualified last year but their financial, marital, or dependent situation may have changed making them now qualified.

 The tax credit maximum is $5,657 this year and depends on your income and how many dependent children you have in your household.
 Plus the credit is refundable, which means you can get a refund above the tax your into the treasury during the tax year.
-Make sure … Read the rest
+Make sure not … Read the rest

 Exemptions and Dependents 101